Fact check: How many people died for the Qatar World Cup? – DW – 11/16/2022

 Jan D. Walter | Matt Ford

-As the World Cup in Qatar draws closer, criticism is mounting.
-Human rights activists, politicians, fans and media speak of 6,500, even 15,000, alleged deaths in relation to the tournament.
+As the World Cup in Qatar draws closer, criticism mounts.
+Human rights activists, politicians, fans and media speak of 6,500, even 15,000, alleged deaths in relation to the soccer tournament.
 But are the numbers correct?

 https://p.dw.com/p/4JXqz